Francis I, Holy Roman Emperor: Early life

-Francis was born in Nancy, Lorraine (now in France), the oldest surviving son of Leopold, Duke of Lorraine, and his wife Princess Élisabeth Charlotte d'Orléans.
+Francis was born in Lunéville, Lorraine (now in France), the fourth and oldest surviving son of Leopold, Duke of Lorraine, and his wife Princess Élisabeth Charlotte d'Orléans.
 He was connected with the Habsburgs through his grandmother Eleonore, daughter of Emperor Ferdinand III.
 He was very close to his brother Charles and sister Anne Charlotte.

-Emperor Charles VI favoured the family, who, besides being his cousins, had served the house of Austria with distinction.
+Emperor Charles VI favoured the family, who, besides being his cousins, had served the house of Habsburg with distinction.
 He had designed to marry his daughter Maria Theresa to Francis' older brother Leopold Clement.
 On Leopold Clement's death, Charles adopted the younger brother as his future son-in-law.
 Francis was brought up in Vienna with Maria Theresa with the understanding that they were to be married, and a real affection arose between them.

-At the age of 15, when he was brought to Vienna, he was established in the Silesian Duchy of Teschen, which had been mediatised and granted to his father by the emperor in 1722.
+At the age of 15, when he was brought to Vienna, he was established in the Silesian Duchy of Teschen, which had been mediatised and granted to his father by the Emperor in 1722.
 Francis succeeded his father as Duke of Lorraine in 1729.
 In 1731 he was initiated into freemasonry (Grand Lodge of England) by John Theophilus Desaguliers at a specially convened lodge in The Hague at the house of the British Ambassador, Philip Stanhope, 4th Earl of Chesterfield.
 During a subsequent visit to England, Francis was made a Master Mason at another specially convened lodge at Houghton Hall, the Norfolk estate of British Prime Minister Robert Walpole.

-Maria Theresa arranged for Francis to become "Lord Lieutenant" (locumtenens) of Hungary in 1732.
+Maria Theresa arranged for Francis to become "Lord Lieutenant" (locum tenens) of Hungary in 1732.
 He was not excited about this position, but Maria Theresa wanted him closer to her.
 In June 1732 he agreed to go to the Hungarian capital, Pressburg (today's Bratislava).

-When the War of the Polish Succession broke out in 1733, France used it as an opportunity to seize Lorraine, since France's prime minister, Cardinal Fleury, was concerned that, as a Habsburg possession, it would bring Austrian power too close to France.
+When the War of the Polish Succession broke out in 1733, France used it as an opportunity to seize Lorraine, since France's chief minister, Cardinal Fleury, was concerned that, as a Habsburg possession, it would bring Austrian power too close to France.